Ludwik Rajchman: Career

+Later age, founding of UNICEF

 When UNRRA announced at a UN meeting in Geneva that it would be putting an end to its relief efforts, Rajchman stood up before the assembly and called for the creation of a Fund dedicated to helping children throughout the world.
-His proposal was accepted and by the beginning of 1947, UNICEF was already helping children, notably in nutrition and immunization.
+His proposal was accepted and by the beginning of 1947, UNICEF was already helping children, notably with nutrition and immunization.
 Rajchman remained chairman of the board at UNICEF until 1950 and refused to be paid for his work.

-In the context of the nascent cold war and Stalinism in Soviet block countries, Rajchman was subpoenaed in the McCarthy period: he abruptly left for France and never returned to the United States.
-At the same time, the Polish communist authorities withdrew his Polish passport and he was not reissued one until the post-Stalinist period began in 1956.
-From then on Rajchman went fairly often to Poland, notably to visit his sister who had been dismissed by the authorities from her academic functions.
+In the context of the nascent Cold War and Stalinism in Soviet bloc countries, Rajchman was subpoenaed in the McCarthy period: he abruptly left for France and never returned to the United States.
+At the same time, the Polish communist authorities withdrew his Polish passport and he was not reissued one until 1956, when the post-Stalinist period began.
+From then on, Rajchman fairly often went to Poland, notably to visit his sister who had been dismissed by the authorities from her academic functions.
 His last visit was to Warsaw in 1963, to visit the public health institute he had founded in 1918.

+Personal life and death

-Rajchman died in 1965 due to complications of Parkinson's Disease.
+Rajchman was married to Marja Bojanczyk and together the couple had a daughter Marthe Rajchman, who became a cartography specialist.
+He died in Chenu, Sarthe, in 1965 due to complications of Parkinson's disease.